derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-08/05/2026 17:15:16 : 3 Database Admins walked into a NoSQL bar.
+09/05/2026 16:53:39 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-How do you know whether a person is a Vim user?
-Don't worry, they'll tell you.
+I suggested holding a 'Python Object Oriented Programming Seminar', but the acronym was unpopular.
 <!-- replace-with-joke ends -->